How should employers deal with subject access requests?

 An employee’s right to access data held about them has been a major part of data protection law since 1984, but updates within the 2018 Data Protection Act haveRead more

 With construction identified as a high-risk industry and many engineering contracts being international, prosecution for a breach of the Bribery Act is a real risk.

 As a result, a toughening of its position seems clear.
-For example, the SFO has now stated that “corporates cannot be seen to be allowed some special kid glove treatment”.
+For example, the Serious Fraud Office has now stated that “corporates cannot be seen to be allowed some special kid glove treatment”.

-The previous Guidance on facilitation payments, (payments made to smooth the way for transactions), and on examples of legitimate hospitality has been removed.
-Whilst the SFO recognises that bona fide hospitality is an established and important part of doing business, they point out that there is a risk of bribes being disguised as hospitality.
+Whilst the Serious Fraud Office recognises that bona fide hospitality is an established and important part of doing business, they point out that there is a risk of bribes being disguised as hospitality.

 Just as important is to ensure that all procedures are followed.
 For example, it would be wise to record all accepted hospitality, (possibly above set levels), rather than taking a more ad hoc approach.
 By doing that, matters should not be missed, which is important because unreported hospitality might now be treated as having been “concealed”.